fmaymone/timeslot-api/doc/api/slots/get_slot.markdown

 Description : User who created the slot

 Name : settings
+Description : Only included if it&#39;s a slot of the current User (created-/friend-/re-/groupslot),

-Description : User specific settings for the slot (alerts)
+contains User specific settings for this slot (alerts)

 Name : visibility
 Description : Visibiltiy of the slot